abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

   - goal is to merge the overlapping intervals like this:
     ![merge intervals](./img/merge-intervals-3.svg)
-  - Bruteforce solution:

-    - We can use nested loops to check if the current interval overlaps with the other intervals
-    - Time complexity: `O(n^2)`
-    - Space complexity: `O(n)`

   - We can sort the intervals by the `start` time
   - Then we can check if the current interval overlaps with the previous interval